 One thing to clear up when discussing essential oils is that the word 'essential' does not mean indispensable, it actually means 'the essence of'.
 It is an extract of a plant that 'captures the essence of its fragrance' in an oil so that as the oil evaporates the aroma of the plant is carried into the immediate area.
-They are used in perfumes, cosmetics, soaps and other products, for flavoring food and drink, and for adding scents to incense and household cleaning products.
+They are used in perfumes, cosmetics, soaps and other products, for flavouring food and drink, and for adding scents to incense and household cleaning products.
 They are often marketed as a healing product especially in aromatherapy.
 The oils are obtained by either distillation or by using solvents to extract the specific chemicals that we recognise as the smell of the plant.

 Some are used as flavourings in food production but most people will come across them when offered for aromatherapy treatments.
 The practice of using aromas in medicine is very old, going back to the Ancient Greeks and possibly further.
 Even in medicine today there is a place for it, think of menthol as a decongestant, but alt-med aromatherapists offer extensive lists of smells and concoctions aimed at treating numerous diseases, all without any real evidence of efficacy.